FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 Yes, absolutely.
 You can tailor the coverage of the book to your course, and your students, covering certain areas quickly, and others in more depth.

-It is not a traditional coursebook, and it is priced excellently for student value.
+It is not a traditional coursebook, and that is good in many ways, and it is priced excellently for student value.
 All of that is a good thing for students.

-Feel free to contact me and see this article on who the book is for and how to tailor coverage and I am working on another article.
+Feel free to contact me, including if there are resources I can point you to or build for you, and see this article on who the book is for and how to tailor coverage.

 1.17 How does typical coursebook pricing work?

-Most coursebooks exceed $100 per book in student cost, no matter what the topic.
+Most commercial coursebooks exceed $100 per book in student cost, no matter what the topic.
+Cyberlaw books can be several hundred dollars each.

-My first two books were priced by the publishers at about $70, and my second book even got more expensive in the hardcover version as time went by (to over $100).
+My first two books were priced by the publishers at about $70, and my second book even got more expensive in the hardcover version as time went by (well over $100).

 If there is something I can do to make this quality $25 book suitable as a coursebook for you and your class, please let me know.